KHAAdotPK/argsv-rust/README.md

 Feel free to contribute and report issues, making `argsv-rust` a robust and reliable choice for your command line argument processing needs.
 Thank you for using `argsv-rust`!

 ### License
-This project is licensed under License, the copy of which can be found in file - see the LICENSE file for details.
+This project is licensed under a license, the copy of which can be found in file - see the LICENSE file for details.